-STEG Working Paper Series Research Theme 5: Political Economy and Public Investment
+STEG Working Paper Series Research Theme 5: The Role of the Public Sector

 Political Power, Elite Control, and Long-Run Development: Evidence from Brazil